 It could be as simple as grabbing that to-go cooked chicken at the grocery store, like Jewel, with some potato wedges, veggies, and a home-made card – for just a few bucks.
 Take it home, set the table with placemats you make (construction paper is fine!) to tell “The Story of Dad.”

 Posterboard costs under a dollar at Walgreens.
 Markers are less than five.
 Make a poster of all of his favorite things and his best traits… maybe even attach coupons, for a free chore (or more!), 3 hours of quiet time or breakfast in bed, or a day with no chores.

-A favorite frame – or a new one from the Dollar Store – can hold a new portrait or a newly drawn picture.
+A favorite frame – or a new one from Dollar General – can hold a new portrait or a newly drawn picture.